It was one of those defining moments in my life. The ones that sting when they happen but stick with you forever …

 “Wendy, sometimes you just have to shoot in the dark.”

-That was nearly 10 years ago.
+That was over 10 years ago.
 I have thought about that moment and how she so harshly responded to my question many many times since then.
 And, I have finally come to the conclusion that she actually did me a favor!
 It certainly wasn’t the best delivery of the message.
 But looking back, she was probably one of the first people who gave me “permission” to dig in to the unknown.
 Her words encouraged me step outside of my comfort zone.
+It was one of the defining moments in my life.

 The more courage I found to step outside of my comfort zone, the more confidence I gained.
 I began to learn about who I was and who I wanted to be.
 And I am still learning!
 Thankfully.
 Now I look forward to examining and challenging myself because it gives me the ability to grow even more.
 Even though I didn’t realize it at the time, that moment was a starting point of tremendous personal growth.